iggredible/Learn-Vim/ch10_undo.md

 inoremap <c-u> <c-g>u<c-u>
 inoremap <c-w> <c-g>u<c-w>
 ```
-With these, when you delete chunks in insert mode, you can easily recover the deleted texts.
+With these, you can easily recover the deleted texts.

 # Undo Tree

-Vim stores every change ever written in your text in an undo tree.
+Vim stores every change ever written in an undo tree.
 If you start a new empty file:

 ```